Halloweentown (film): Casting

 After receiving the go ahead from Disney Channel, Singer/White Entertainment began casting.
 The first person cast for the film was Debbie Reynolds, who at the time had just decided to venture into television work.
 A list of actors were purposed to Singer/White, and Sheri Singer said: "When we saw the list, we took one look at her name and said, oh my god, would she really do it?
 This is absolutely unbelievably blessed and terrific idea for casting...
 We never went to anyone else".

-In September 2016, Kimberly J. Brown recalled her audition for the film which she had to react to the conversation where it is revealed the character Marnie is a witch.
+In 2016, Kimberly J. Brown recalled her audition for the film which she had to react to the conversation where it is revealed the character Marnie is a witch.
 Brown read for the role twice before being cast.

 In a 2020 Galaxy Con question-and answer panel, Judith Hoag revealed she had a meeting with the head of Disney Television where she read for the part.
 Hoag, who had previously played April O'Neil in Teenage Mutant Ninja Turtles said: "I kind of knew in the room that I had gotten the job because his son was a die-hard Ninja Turtle fan".

 According to Singer, the hardest role to cast was that of antagonist Kalabar, "...he had to be scary-but-Disney-Channel-scary".
 Robin Thomas, who had previously worked with White on Amityville Dollhouse was brought in to audition, and was the final choice.